Best GPS Tracker for Kids (Expert-Tested Guide)

 Most GPS trackers for school kids work during school hours, though performance depends on building structure and signal strength.
 Outdoor areas, hallways, and pickup zones usually provide clear location updates.

 Indoor classrooms may reduce accuracy temporarily.
-Tracking resumes once movement returns to open areas, which still allows parents to confirm attendance, departures, and after-school activity timing.
+Tracking resumes once movement returns to open areas, which still lets parents confirm attendance, departures, and after-school activity timing.

 GPS tracker vs smartwatch